Hyundai Motor says reviews investing in contract manufacturing

 “Even though the investment is confirmed, we are considering outsourcing and securing supplies of an economical new car by investing in a non-controlling stake without participating in the management of the new corporation,” Hyundai said in a statement.

-The Joonang Ilbo daily reported last week that the city of Gwangju government is looking to build the plant by 2020 at the earliest and keep annual wages at 40 million won ($37,380), or roughly half that of Hyundai Motor.
+The Joonang Ilbo daily reported last week that the city of Gwangju government is looking to build the plant by 2020 at the earliest and keep annual wages at 40 million won (28,010.49 pounds), or roughly half that of Hyundai Motor.

 The plant, which will have annual capacity of 100,000 vehicles, will require an investment of at least 500 billion won and Hyundai is likely to offer 40 billion won to take a 20 percent stake, the paper said.